orxfun/orx-funvec/README.md

 * demands vector is all zeros except for the source and sink represented as a cheap closure (`Closure<_, usize, Unit>`),
 * arc costs are computed as Euclidean distances by a closure using captured node locations (`Closure<_, (usize, usize), Unit>`),
-* capacities are all-ones-matrix represented by a scalar value which has the memory size of a number and matrix accesses will completely be with the value (`ScalarAsVec<Unit>`).
+* capacities are all-ones-matrix represented by a scalar value which has the memory size of a number and `at` calls will be replaced by the inlined value (`ScalarAsVec<Unit>`).

 ```rust
 let source = 3;